Less Toxic Gardening and Pest Control

-If you are need of professional services, look for someone who uses least toxic methods and practices Integrated Pest Management (IPM).
-Pest control companies that aren’t IPM certified often have their own green service options.
+If you need professional services, look for someone who uses the least toxic methods and practices Integrated Pest Management (IPM).
+Pest control companies that aren’t IPM certified often have their green service options.
 Read the Hiring a Pest Control Company Fact Sheet for guidance in selecting a qualified pest control service.

 Indoor Pests Fact Sheets

 - Fertilize Responsibly

 - Pocket Guide for Choosing Less Toxic Products